shizjuke/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Fill missing data with the mean for that 5-minute interval
+Fill missing data with the mean value of appropriate 5-minute interval

 ```r